CAPSTONE IN HIGHER EDUCATION

 This course provides a general overview of the historical development of American colleges and universities, beginning with the colonial period and continuing through the current scene.
 The course will also explore the interplay of Christian faith with the historical development of American higher education.

-RESEARCH IN HIGHER EDUCATION
+LEGAL ISSUES IN HIGHER EDUCATION

 THE HIGHER EDUCATION PROFESSIONAL